- Sleep Aids

 Similarly, in California, residents voted to approve Proposition 7 on the midterm ballot by nearly 60%.
 Because California had adopted DST through Proposition 12 in 1949, it needed to be repealed by voters before state legislature could take action toward changing DST in the state.
 Prop 7 repealed Prop 12, paving the way for California to move to year-round DST—once Congress modifies the Uniform Time Act.

 When the European Union surveyed 4.6 million of its residents, they found 84% disliked seasonal time changes.
-Now, beginning at the end of October 2019 (or the end of DST in 2019), EU member countries can determine whether they’re going to move permanently to DST or stay on standard time.
+Beginning at the end of October 2019 (or the end of DST in 2019), EU member countries could determine whether they want to move permanently to DST or stay on standard time.

 The value of DST remains a heated debate.
 Clear benefits are the increase in evening daylight and resulting decrease in robbery crimes.
 However, DST does have negative impacts on our sleep and the economy.
 As for the effect of DST on energy consumption and traffic accidents, the evidence remains mixed.